Jerrilyn McGregory

-Jerrilyn McGregory is a professor of African American folklore at Florida State University and an author.
+Jerrilyn McGregory was a professor of African American folklore at Florida State University and an author.
 She wrote Wiregrass Country and Downhome Gospel; African American Spriritual Activism in Wiregrass Country.
 She has been researching celebrations of Boxing Day in the Caribbean.

 Stephen Shearon in a 2012 review in American Music described the book as "significant and insightful, but flawed".
 Her book includes coverage of Maypole plaiting.
+She died on 6 August 2025.